smithy-lang/smithy-python/codegen/README.md

 * Use of a
   [Python virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended.
-* If `black` is installed in the version of python found on the path, it will be used to format the generated code.
+* If `ruff` is installed in the version of python found on the path, it will be used to format the generated code.
-* If `mypy` is installed in the version of python found on the path, it will be used to check the generated code.
-For mypy to pass, the `smithy_core` and `smithy_http` packages will need to be installed.
-To install those into your active environment, run `make install-python-components` from the repository root.
+* If `pyright` is installed in the version of python found on the path, it will be used to check the generated code.

 ### Building the generator